 There are a few main reasons a post may fail to publish or the social network may reject it:

-- Content Repeating Too Often: While recycling content is good on Facebook and LinkedIn and can drive more traffic to your website, repeating content too often can get your account flagged as spam.
-As a general rule, you should set up your Edgar account so that no content is repeated within a 24 hour period.
-The more content you have, the more space between recycled posts.
-How often your content will repeat depends on how much content is in a category and how often that category appears on the schedule (i.e., if you have 10 posts in a category and that category appears on the schedule twice, that content will begin recycling every 5 weeks).
+Content Repeating Too Often: While recycling posts is a good thing (except on Twitter) and it can drive more traffic to your website, repeating posts too often can get your account flagged as spam.
+As a general rule, you should set up your Edgar account so that no post is repeated within a 24 hour period.
+The more posts you have, the more space between recycling.
+How often your postst will repeat depends on how much content is in a category and how often that category appears on the schedule (i.e., if you have 10 posts in a category and that category appears on the schedule twice, those posts will begin recycling every 5 weeks).

 If you're still not sure why your post was rejected by the social network, reach out to the customer experience team by clicking on the message bubble at the bottom right of any page.
 We'll be happy to take a look for you!